Online Joint Assortment-Inventory Optimization under MNL Choices: General Ordering Costs and Salvage Values

 \end{restatable}

-In a similar vein as the results in Section~\ref{subsec-upperbound}, the optimistic expected profit estimator $\profit(\U; \bvUCB{\ell-1}, \hat \bre_{\ell-1}, \bo)$ converges to the actual expected profit $\profit(\U; \bv, \bre, \bo)$ from above.
+In a similar vein as the results in Section~\ref{subsec-upperbound}, the optimistic expected profit estimator $\profit(\U; \bvUCB{t}, \hat \bre_{t}, \bo)$ converges to the actual expected profit $\profit(\U; \bv, \bre, \bo)$ from above.
 The corresponding convergence rate is similar to that prescribed in \Cref{lemma-convergence-rate}.
 Based on these results, we have the following regret upper bound for the modified algorithm under the general setting in this section.

-\begin{restatable}{theorem}{regretupperboundos} Let $\pi$ be the policy generated by the modified Algorithm in this section with an exact optimization oracle to solve \eqref{equ-salvagecost-opt-oracle}.
-If \Cref{assumption-customer-arrival} holds, then the total regret of policy $\pi$ satisfies
+\begin{restatable}{theorem}{regretupperboundos} For the problem setting where ordering costs and salvage values may be different, let $\pi$ be the policy generated by the corresponding modified Algorithm with an exact optimization oracle to solve \eqref{equ-salvagecost-opt-oracle}.
+The worst-case total regret of policy $\pi$ satisfies

 \end{restatable}

 Moreover, we note that the regret lower bound in \Cref{thm-lower-bound} is derived under the additional \Cref{assum-order-salvage}.
 Thus it also provides a regret lower bound for the more general setting considered in this section.
 Finally, in \Cref{thm-regret-upperbound-os}, we assume an exact optimization oracle to solve \eqref{equ-salvagecost-opt-oracle}.
 If instead we use an $\epsilon$-$\delta$ oracle as discussed in \Cref{sec-oracles}, then we can easily adapt the analysis in \Cref{sec-oracles} to upper bound the regret of the corresponding algorithm.